PS1TD/OctoDash/Troubleshooting.md

 Even though the feed speed is setup correctly in OctoDash, the speed at which filament is retracted / extruded does not change during the filament change process
 #### Fix
 OctoPrint defines a maximum speed for each axis, which will overwrite the speed of any axis command with a higher speed.
 Please make sure to update your Printer Profile accordingly to your OctoDash configuration.

+### Preheat button isn't working once preview images are enabled
+#### Problem
+You're getting a 405 error if you touch the preheat button on OctoDash, the button in the UI doesn't work too.
+#### Fix
+Increase "Max number of lines to look for preheat commands" in the settings of the preheat plugin.
+The preview images added to the top of the GCode file might push the actual temperature data behind the 1000th line.
+I would recommend increasing this number in 100 steps until it works.
+Alternatively you can change the size of your preview images - 16x16, 320x320 works fine with the default setting of 1000 lines.